Bgeninatti/pythonium/docs/source/tutorial/01_first_player.rst

 This is a turn-based game, which means the player will receive a set of information (or state of the game) at the beginning of turn 0, and it will make decisions based on that information to influence the state of the game at turn 1.
-This process will be repeated again and again in an iterative process until the game finishes.
+This sequence will be repeated again and again in an iterative process until the game finishes.

-Your player then is not more than a python class implementing a method that is executed every turn.
+Your player then is not more than a [python class](https://docs.python.org/3/tutorial/classes.html) implementing a [method](https://docs.python.org/3/tutorial/classes.html#method-objects) that is executed every turn.
-This method receives as parameters the state of the ``galaxy``, and some other ``context`` about the state of the game (i.e, the scoreboard and other useful data), and it must return the same ``galaxy`` instance with some changes reflecting the player's desitions.
+This method receives as parameters the state of the ``galaxy``, and some other ``context`` about the state of the game (i.e, the scoreboard and other useful data), and it must return the same ``galaxy`` instance with some changes reflecting the player's decisions.

 Let's stop divagating and start coding.